Open semester

 - admission to years beyond the first

-If, after the open semester, you decide to enrol at the University of Bologna, you must have appropriate documentation certifying the financial situation of your household to access scholarships, tuition fee exemptions, or other benefits.
+If, at the end of the open semester, you decide to enrol for the 2025-26 academic year at the University of Bologna, in order to be eligible for scholarships, tuition fee exemptions and other benefits, you must provide documentation certifying the economic situation of your household.

 Make sure you check and prepare the necessary documents well in advance, as it may take several weeks to obtain them.

-- If you have income in Italy: you must obtain your 2025 ISEE or ISPE (at CAF or INPS).
+- If you have income in Italy: you must obtain your 2025 ISEE or ISPE.
+Apply through a CAF or INPS in good time, and in any case by the end of 2025.

 - If you have income abroad: several documents will be required.
 Make sure you check what is needed in your case.